Repast/repast4py-tutorial/Tutorial_Steps.md

 The tutorial code begins with a skeleton, and we progressively add code to that to implement the components.
+The code for the completed is specified at the beginning of each step.

 ## Step 0

 Completed code in `rndwalk_0.py`.

-Open a terminal in binder Jupyter Lab launcher.
+1. Open a terminal in the binder Jupyter Lab launcher, and do the following:

 ```bash
 $ cd rndwalk